 2. Pregnant women.
 Again there is a great deal of change going on in a women's body and we don't want to alter any natural development taking place at this time.

-3. A history of serious mental illness: Working with the mind in Neigong may have a detrimental effect on someone who has any serious mental illness.
+3. A history of a serious mental illness: Working with the mind in Neigong may have a detrimental effect on someone who has any serious mental illness.

 Below is the current Cardiff Syllabus.